sean1138/hacktv/README.md

 # hacktv
 ======

-Project for a friend that wants to replicate the look and feel of the old WebTV browser
+Project for a friend that wants to replicate the look and feel of the old WebTV browser in their website.